douglasscottjohnston/ApplicationTracker/README.md

 ## Future Improvements
 - Add a text classification model to classify application emails for better accuracy
+- Create a webhook instead of scanning the entire inbox every 5 minutes
 - Differentiate application accepted and application declined emails
 - Add support for multiple/different email systems